You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 ⚡ Fast-Acting, Long-Lasting Effects

-- Effects usually last a few hours—just enough to vibe without vanishing
+Faster onset than most edibles, with effects usually lasting a few hours—just enough to vibe without vanishing from reality.

 Types of Cannabis Beverages You Can Sip On